jnord0/nucleus-security-interview/Engineering_Intern_Interview_Questions.md

 )
 ```
 Parameterized queries pass values separately from the SQL statement.
 The database driver
-handles escaping, so user input is always treated as data — never as executable SQL.\
+handles escaping, so user input is always treated as data — never as executable SQL.<br>

 Accomplish: I was fairly certain that this could lead to SQL injection and wnated
-to double check. \
+to double check. <br>

-Actually Did: It answered my question and then gave a fix to the problem.\
+Actually Did: It answered my question and then gave a fix to the problem.<br>

 Change: It gave a little bit more information than I required, so I could have
-been more specific in what I wanted in the prompt.\
+been more specific in what I wanted in the prompt.<br>

 ------------------------------------------------------------------------